shiyihe-neko/reVISit_study/public/buckaroo/assets/task_2_intro_noteboook.md

 # Task 2：Wrangling Used Cars Dataset

-You are a data analyst at a used car trading platform, and you need to prepare a dataset to train a "Car Value Retention Model" for various manufacturers.
-The raw data is currently too messy for the pipeline.
-Please clean it using the assigned tool.
+You are a data analyst at a used-car trading platform, and your task is to prepare a dataset for training a "Car Price Model" across various manufacturers.
+The raw data is currently too messy for the modeling pipeline, so you must clean and refine it using the assigned tool.

-In this task, you will clean the provided dataset using the assigned tool.
-Your goal is to prepare a dataset in which all fields relevant to the analysis are clean, consistent, and ready for modeling.
-Please select appropriate wrangling strategies and correct abnormal values where necessary.
+In this task, you will clean the provided dataset using <b>Jupyter Notebook</b>.
+Your goal is to produce a dataset in which all fields relevant to the analysis are clean, consistent, and ready for modeling.
+Apply appropriate data-wrangling strategies, select reasonable features for predicting the target variable <b>price</b>, and correct anomalies, inconsistent values, etc., when necessary to ensure the dataset is suitable for modeling.

 ## Your Goal: